ampproject/amphtml/contributing/getting-started-e2e.md

 By default, all tests are run on Chrome.
 Pass `--firefox` or `--safari` to run tests in Firefox and Safari, respectively.

-If you need help with fixing failing tests, please ask on the GitHub issue you're working on or reach out to the community as described in [ow to get help](#how-to-get-help).
+If you need help with fixing failing tests, please ask on the GitHub issue you're working on or reach out to the community as described in [How to get help](#how-to-get-help).

 ## Running Travis CI checks locally